jamalgaddis/jamalgaddis.github.io/_posts/2020-07-18-dedication.markdown

 description: "been started"
 category: dedication
 ---
-the power you gave me is here\\
+The power you gave me is here\\
-all the time. it is inevitable that
+All the time. it is inevitable that

-you feed me, that i spill into\\
+You feed me, that i spill into\\
-you in grotesque ways, that\\
+You in grotesque ways, that\\
-my rupture gets onto your hands,
+My rupture gets onto your hands,

-because you put your hands on me.\\
+Because you put your hands on me.\\
-in what world would your everyday
+In what world would your everyday

-skin in the ordinary sun not bear\\
+Skin in the ordinary sun not bear\\
-witness and give birth to my newest\\
+Witness and give birth to my newest\\
-year?
+Year?